Owner Inspections - Building and Pest Inspections Australia

 Review of internal fixings including doors, cabinets, benchtops, and installation of plumbing and electrical components.
 Also includes verification of waterproofing in wet areas such as bathrooms, laundries, and kitchens.

 The fixing and waterproofing stage brings together two critical aspects of your new home build.
-The fixing component covers all internal installations including doors and hardware, kitchen and bathroom cabinets, benchtops, plumbing fixtures, electrical outlets, and finishing elements like skirting and architraves.
+The fixing component covers all internal installations including doors and hardware, kitchen and bathroom cabinets, benchtops, plumbing fixtures, power points, and finishing elements like skirting and architraves.
 The waterproofing component is equally important, focusing on the integrity of waterproofing membranes in every wet area of your home.
 Our inspectors verify that membranes are correctly applied with adequate coverage and overlap, that floor falls direct water to drains, and that all penetrations are properly sealed.
 Waterproofing failures are among the most costly defects in new homes, making this inspection essential for protecting your investment.

 Inspection Checklist